-Price-per-square-foot: the key to unlocking your daycare empire …
+Price-per-square-foot: the key to unlocking your daycare empire

-Granted sometimes you may pay separately metered utilities or other items privately even under a gross lease, but net leases are still something you should watch out for.
-While you may think: great I’m at $8,333.33 per month, now let’s turn a profit, keep in mind that a net lease type may add an average of $1 per square-foot for taxes, $1 for insurance, $1 for common area maintenance and so on.
-Now you have $25 per square foot and your monthly rate just took a hike to $10,416.
-Always be sure when the price is being quoted to ask what it includes!
+Granted, sometimes you may pay separately metered utilities or other items privately even under a gross lease, but net leases are still something you should watch out for.
+While you may think: great I’m at $8,333.33 rent per month, now let’s turn a profit, keep in mind that a net lease type may add an average of $3 per square-foot for taxes, $1 for insurance, $1 for common area maintenance and so on.
+Now you could be at $25 per square foot and your monthly rate just took a hike to $10,416.

-Square-footage details: an extra twist you might not have thought of that could hurt your business model …
+Square-footage details: an extra twist you might not have thought of that could hurt your business model

 More square-footage surprises

-Other things you might not have considered can eat up square-footage.
-Watch out for sinks, water fountains, cot stacks and baby changing tables in classrooms (which are often required, especially for younger kids).
-These can take off big time square-footage.
+Other things you might not have considered can eat up square-footage within the classroom include the space taken by sinks, water fountains, cot stacks and baby changing tables (which are often required, especially for younger kids).
+These can take off big time square-footage because they are not considered usable floor space in by some licensors.
 Check with your local authorities for any room items that may decrease square footage.
 It’s happened to me and it’s not a great experience, trust me!

-Know your demographics folks …
+Know your demographics, folks

 A great place to look up demographic data is on real estate websites, places like Loopnet.
 These agencies provide super insightful demographic data, such as the number of kids in the area.

 Consider your pay model when deciding location

 To buy or not to buy…

 Let’s say you’re buying a $100,000 building.
 You’re planning on putting down $20,000.
-You still have to pay things the renter would have to pay like common area maintenance (landscaping, snow removal, upkeep of any shared bathrooms, lobby areas, elevators, etc.), insurance, taxes and so on.
+You still have to pay things the renter would have to pay like common area maintenance (landscaping, snow removal, upkeep of any shared bathrooms, lobby areas, elevators, etc.), building insurance, taxes and so on.
 You’re also paying the mortgage in addition to that flat fee you had to put down.

-Pay close attention to licensing standards …
+Pay close attention to licensing standards

-These regulations cover just about every detail, you’ll need to know for your state licensure.
+These regulations cover just about every detail you’ll need to know for your state licensure.
 When municipal (city) daycare licensing standards in your town or city are even stricter or more limiting than state standards you should always stick to the side of caution and follow the stricter rules!